annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with web server

 Check the configuration file of your web server.
 You need a configuration file that forwards HTTP requests to the content management system.
-You can also translate the supplied `.htaccess` configuration file into a format that your web server understands.
+You can translate the supplied `.htaccess` configuration file into a format that your web server understands.
 If you can't find a suitable configuration file for your web server, contact your web hosting provider or [ask the Datenstrom community](contributing-guidelines).

 ## Problems with Apache